Goldstar Air

-Goldstar Air was a planned Ghanaian airline to be based at Kotoka International Airport in Accra.
+Goldstar Air was a planned Ghanaian airline to be based at Accra International Airport in Accra.
 It planned to launch flights to both regional and long-haul destinations, but never commenced operations.
 As of 2021, the airline is no longer listed as having a valid Air Carrier License by Ghana Civil Aviation Authority.

 The company has repeatedly been recognized as among the most notorious "fake airlines" of the world as it failed to commence operations despite numerous public statements and advertisements.
 In 2017, Ghana Civil Aviation Authority released a statement advising the public not to do business with Goldstar Air since the company lacked any operating permit.

 Goldstar Air claimed to be a strategic partner of the Government of Liberia to establish Lone Star Air in 2020 as the national airline of Liberia, but that carrier also failed to commence operations.